19hours/sg-statutes/Acts/Central Provident Fund Act.md

 15\.—(1) No sum of money standing to the credit of a member of the Fund may be withdrawn from the Fund except with the authority of the Board.

-(1A) Subject to subsection (1B), sections 14, 14A, 15A and 25(2) and (3) and any regulations and rules made under section 77, the authority under subsection (1) shall not be given except on the application of a person entitled to withdraw the money from the Fund.
+(1A) Subject to subsections (1B) and (1C), sections 14, 14A, 15A and 25(2) and (3) and any regulations and rules made under section 77, the authority under subsection (1) shall not be given except on the application of a person entitled to withdraw the money from the Fund.

 [18/2009 wef 01/09/2009]

 [22/2010 wef 01/01/2011]

-(1B) The authority under subsection (1) may be given for a withdrawal from the Fund by a relevant member under subsection (7), or for the payment by a relevant member of the premium referred to in section 27L(1) from any amount deposited in his retirement account under subsection (6C)(a) , without any application being made by the relevant member under subsection (1A).
+(1B) The authority under subsection (1) may be given for a withdrawal from the Fund by a relevant member under subsection (7), or for the payment by a relevant member of a premium referred to in section 27L(1) or (1A) from any amount deposited in his retirement account under subsection (6C)(a) or (b)(i), without any application being made by the relevant member under subsection (1A).

 [18/2009 wef 01/09/2009]

+[22/2010 wef 01/01/2011]

+(1C) After the death of a member of the Fund, the authority under subsection (1) may be given for a withdrawal from the Fund under subsection (5) by a person nominated by that member in accordance with section 25(1), without any application being made by that person under subsection (1A).

 [22/2010 wef 01/01/2011]